ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 * Correct Splunk Version 5+ ?
 * Correct Java Runtime version 8+ ?
 * Supported OS ?
-* HTTPs port was successfully opened ? "netstat -plnt" is a useful command to check with.
+* HTTPs port was successfully opened ? `netstat -plnt` is a useful command to check with.
 * Running Splunk as a privileged user if using a HTTPs port < 1024 ?
 * Firewall is open for incoming traffic for the HTTPs port ?
 * Correct path to Java keystore ?